When it comes to garment construction, sewing your hem represents the finish line.

 Life is the ultimate red carpet event.
 Dress for it!

-RELATED: Click HERE to learn the basic sewing skills you need to sew insanely pretty garments!
+RELATED: Click HERE to learn the other basic sewing skills you need to sew insanely pretty garments!

 RELATED: Click HERE to learn how to topstitch and edgestitch!